Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 cruise ship in Venice

-Although I love visiting new and exotic destinations, I hate the limited time cruise lines give you in port.
-You typically have five hours to disembark, reach your destination, and return to the ship to avoid missing departure.
+Although I love visiting new and exotic destinations, I dislike the limited time cruise lines often give you in port.
+Depending on the itinerary, you may only have five to eight hours to disembark, explore, and return to the ship before departure.
 As one cruiser said, “Just when I was getting into the vibe of the place, it was time to rush back to the ship.
 It felt like a mad dash I could have done without.”

 Now, I focus on one key activity or spot at each port instead of cramming too much.
 Another great tip?
 “Book excursions that prioritize free time so you can explore at your own pace,” said a fellow traveler.
 That way, you make the most of the limited hours without feeling rushed.